Foundations · Day 1

 - "Unbelievable" → 3 tokens: Un, believ, able

-Some tokens may look like gibberish—like elligence—but they exist because they help the model break long, common words into efficient chunks.
+Some tokens may look like gibberish (like elligence) but they exist because they help the model break long, common words into efficient chunks.

-The model isn’t trying to make sense—it’s trying to save space.
+The model isn't trying to make sense.
+It's trying to save space.

-The tokenizer doesn’t care about grammar or meaning—it only cares about character patterns it has seen a lot.
+The tokenizer doesn't care about grammar or meaning.
+It only cares about character patterns it has seen a lot.

-But longer or uncommon words like “indivisible” may be broken into pieces—because the model has seen those pieces more often than the whole (there is some additional logic behind this, but we can circle back later.
+But longer or uncommon words like "indivisible" may be broken into pieces, because the model has seen those pieces more often than the whole (there is some additional logic behind this, but we can circle back later.
 Read Byte Pair Encoding if interested).

 It's like AI doesn't read words; it recognizes familiar fragments.

-🎯 How Does AI Know What Matters in a Sentence?
+✦ How Does AI Know What Matters in a Sentence?

 – Understanding "Attention" with Intuition and Insight

-🧘 Intuition: The Classroom Analogy
+✦ Intuition: The Classroom Analogy

 - "Where have I heard this before?"

-- “Oh, in that Gita verse!”
+- "Oh, in that philosophy lecture!"

-- “Also in that podcast last week…”
+- "Also in that documentary last week…"

 - "Also when Arjuna was confused."

-You’re giving attention to certain past thoughts to understand the present.
-Your mind is not just reacting—it’s assigning weight to memories.
-That’s attention.
+You're giving attention to certain past thoughts to understand the present.
+Your mind is not just reacting.
+It's assigning weight to memories.
+That's attention.

 That's what attention layers in AI do: For every token, they ask: "Which previous tokens are most important to focus on?"

-🧪 A Simple Example: Attention Scores
+✦ A Simple Example: Attention Scores

 Let's take a real sentence, and then show how attention plays out.